venkatramanrenganathan/stochastic-system-gap/README.md

 3. Find the interested quantity and compare it against the lower/upper bound from the theory in the paper.

 ## Author Information
-1. Venkatraman Renganathan, Cranfield University, Email: v.renganathan@cranfield.ac.uk
+1. Venkatraman Renganathan, Cranfield University, UK.
+Email: v.renganathan@cranfield.ac.uk
+2. Sei Zhen Khong, National Sun Yat-Sen University, Taiwan.
+Email: szkhong@mail.nsysu.edu.tw

 # Affiliation
 Venkatraman Renganathan is associated with the faculty of engineering and applied sciences at Cranfield University, UK.